singerdmx/flutter-quill/README.md

 ## ✂️ Shortcut events

-We can customize some Shorcut events, using the parameters `characterShortcutEvents` or `spaceShortcutEvents` from `QuillEditorConfigurations` to add more functionality to our editor.
+We can customize some Shorcut events, using the parameters `characterShortcutEvents` or `spaceShortcutEvents` from `QuillEditorConfig` to add more functionality to our editor.

 > [!NOTE]
 >